 Alex Rascanu: Thank everyone for taking part in InboundCon, the first inbound marketing conference in Canada.
 It was very much a community event and I’m very thankful to everyone who has taken part in it as an attendee, as a volunteer, as a speaker.
 We hope that you will join us at the inbound marketing Toronto meet ups which happen every month on the 3rd Thursday of the month usually at the BNOTIONS office.
 Paul Crowe from BNOTIONS is actually right here.
 They’re kind enough to host us on a monthly basis.
 We’re really trying to build an inbound marketing community here in Toronto and we’ll see where it takes us.
 Join us for the ride.
 Thank you.

-If you missed our InboundCon, don’t miss out on our Free 30 minute Consultation with us.
+If you missed our InboundCon, don’t miss out on our Free 25 minute marketing assessment with us.